simplicity/kinekt/README.md

 <hr>

-# What is Kinekt?
+# Kinekt - what is it and how does it work?

 - it is a stand-alone web framework with a custom middleware engine, which means you don't have to integrate it with another framework like expressjs
 - it is simple and modular, giving you freedom in how you organize your code
 - it is 100% typesafe all the way down to the middleware engine

-# Middlewares and Pipelines
+## Middlewares and Pipelines

 Like many other web frameworks, Kinekt uses middlewares which are combined into pipelines to handle requests.
 An incoming request will be transformed into a context object and passed through a given pipeline.
 In Kinekt, every endpoint is a pipeline.
 This gives you great flexibility when creating endpoints of varying kinds.